DiceNameIsMy/vut-itu/docs/Navrh.md

 - Absense of a recommendation system.
 Users must research and manually add places of interest.
 - Only up to 3 documents can be uploaded in the free version.
 Paid version is only available for an annual billing cycle.

+**MakeMyTrip (Albert)**
+Strengths:
+1. Integrated bookings for flights, hotels, transport, and packages in one app, streamlining travel planning.
+2. Loyalty System: Regular users enjoy bonuses and discounts, incentivizing continued use.
+3. Travel Community Forum and Blog: Users can read and post reviews, sharing experiences and tips, which assists in planning.
+Disadvantages:
+1. Cluttered Interface: The app's interface is overloaded and suggests services like hotel bookings before destination selection, complicating navigation, especially for undecided users.
+2. Tailored mainly for Indian users, limiting feature access for international travelers.
+3. Trip Planning Post-Purchase: Itineraries auto-populate only after booking, inconvenient for users who prefer route planning before purchase.

 **Wanderlog (Pupilla)**
-Wanderlog is a comprehensive tool for organizing trips from start to finish.
+A comprehensive tool for organizing trips from start to finish.
 Strengths:
 1. Has a wide range of features.
 Has almost everything you need to plan a trip: organize itineraries, plan routes, store reservations, accommodation and track expenses.
 2. Allows for online collaboration with other people coming on a trip.